 To develop PTSD, a person must have gone through a trauma.
 Almost all people who go through trauma have some symptoms as a result.
 Yet most people do not get PTSD.
 A certain pattern of symptoms is involved in PTSD.
-There are four major types of symptoms: re-experiencing, avoidance, numbing, and arousal.
+There are four major types of symptoms: re-experiencing, avoidance, arousal, and negative changes in beliefs and feelings.
 To learn more about these symptoms, see What is PTSD? (en Español).

 Deciding if someone has PTSD can involve several steps.
 The diagnosis of PTSD is most often made by a mental health provider.
 Please see Types of Therapists for more about the types of mental health providers who diagnose and treat PTSD.

 A person who went through trauma might be given a screen to see if he or she could have PTSD.
 A screen is a very short list of questions just to see if a person needs to be assessed further.
 A positive screen does not mean a person has PTSD.
 A positive screen means that this person should be assessed further.
 Fill out a PTSD self-screen on "What Can I Do if I Think I Have PTSD?" (en Español).